Modern Garden Ideas: 37 modern design ideas to transform your outdoor space

 18. Create a recessed seating area for a cosy and cocooned space

-This cosy seating nook is cleverly hidden from the main patio area, as it sits just a few steps lower.
-This creates a cocooned and cosy feel, a perfect garden escape.
+This cozy seating nook is cleverly hidden from the main patio area, as it sits just a few steps lower.
+This creates a cocooned and cozy feel, a perfect modern garden idea if you want a secluded space to escape to.

 19. Soften angles and modern architecture with wild plants